-DHS has a consistent, active representative on the Allegheny County Local Housing Options Team (LHOT) which strives to promote access to affordable housing for people with disabilities.
-Currently LHOT is working in collaboration with the United Way's 21 & Able initiative to promote opportunities for housing for transition-age youth with Intellectual Disability or Autism.
+OID has a consistent, active representative on the Allegheny County Local Housing Options Team (LHOT) which strives to promote access to affordable housing for people with disabilities.
+Currently LHOT is working in collaboration with the United Way's 21 & Able initiative to promote opportunities for housing for people with Intellectual Disability and Autism of transition age.